 Step 1: Verify Name Availability

 A corporation or LLC may not register a DBA name that is the same or similar to another business in Tennessee.
-To find out if you name you want is available, do a Tennessee business name search on the Tennessee Secretary of State website.
+To find out if the name you want is available, do a Tennessee business name search on the Tennessee Secretary of State website.

 Step 2: Fill out the Form